uclagiving/uclafund-site/wp-content/plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.30.0 - 14 February 2022 =
+* Button and Contact Form: Migrated `onclick` to `on_click` to avoid a Worfence flag.
+* Call To Action: Remove `Use default background colors` setting.
+* Social Media Buttons: Added new settings: `Icon color hover` and `Background color hover`.

+= 1.29.2 - 04 February 2022 =
+* Widgets Block: Excluded the Contact Form from caching.
+Resolves error on first submission.

 = 1.29.1 - 27 January 2022 =
 * Updated `Tested up to` tag to `5.9`.